raphaelladinig/nvim-projectmanager/README.md

 - ### PMCreateProject

-  Creates a new project in the project directory and opens it in a new buffer.
+  Creates a new project in the default_project_dir and changes the working directory.

-- ### PMAddToPinnedProjects

-  Adds a project to the pinned projects list.

 - ### PMProjects